 Step 5: Smelting

-What Leoncio ends up with, this time, is 11.64 grams of pure, mercury-free gold.
+What Leoncio ends up with is 11.64 grams of gold.

 Miners who use mercury are smelting too, but the key difference is that they are smelting the amalgam of mercury and gold that they produced earlier by rocking back and forth on that boulder.